marlow75/retrovid/README.md

 * copy JAVACV *jar files to libs directory next to retrovid.jar
 * copy all EXT files to libs directory

-Java users can run java builder with "mvn clean package" command.
+Java users can run java builder with <b>mvn clean package</b> command.
 Maven builder is required to do that.

 Running from console can give you some hints and additional info about errors, missing libs, movie parameters etc.

-type java -jar retropic.jar and do not close console window.
+Just type <b>java -jar retropic.jar</b> and do not close console window.

 ![C64 Petscii](c64petscii.png)